ACEnglish/TruvariData/README.md

 All the temporary files are stored in the `pwd`/temp and can be removed without affecting downstream steps of this pipeline.

-AFs were measured using `bcftools +fill-tags`
-Jasmine and svimmer don't preserve genotype information from the input VCFs, so AF couldn't be measured

-Additionally, to facilitate stats generation of these files, you can soft-link the job-libs of the truvari runs from their earlier inter_merge: e.g. `ln -s data/inter_merge/grch38/strict/strict.jl truvari.S.jl`
+Additionally, to facilitate stats generation of these files, you can soft-link the joblibs of the truvari and exact runs from the earlier inter_merge: e.g. `ln -s data/inter_merge/grch38/strict/strict.jl truvari.S.jl`

 ## Other merges stats consolidation
 I'll make a script to pull it all and make a dataframe which will be input for the notebook